 The value of and income from Units in a Sub-Fund may fall as well as rise and you may not get back the amount you have invested in the Sub-Fund.
 Units constituting each Sub-Fund are described in a Supplement to this Prospectus for each such Sub-Fund, each of which is an integral part of this Prospectus and is incorporated herein by reference with respect to the relevant Sub-Fund.
-There can be no assurance that a Sub-Fund will achieve its investment objectives and an investment in Units involves certain risks and your attention is drawn to the section titled "Risk Factors" below and, where applicable, the relevant section of the Supplement for a discussion of certain risks that should be considered by you.
-Due to the potential for above average risk such investment is only suitable for you if you (either alone or with the help of an appropriate financial or other adviser) are able to assess the merits and risks of such an investment.
+There can be no assurance that a Sub-Fund will achieve its investment objectives and an investment in Units involves certain risks and your attention is drawn to the section titled "Risk Factors" set out at Appendix IV below and, where applicable, the relevant section of the Supplement for a discussion of certain risks that should be considered by you.
+Due to the potential for above average risk such investment is only suitable for you if you (either alone or with the help of an appropriate financial or other adviser) are able to assess the merits and risks of such an investment and have sufficient resources to be able to bear any losses that may result from such an investment.
 The contents of this Prospectus are not intended to contain and should not be regarded as containing advice relating to legal, taxation, investment or any other matters.